OldSurferDude/UniversalLightSwitch/docs/Putting It All Together.md

     * <code>ULS/<strong><em>device</em></strong>/panel</code>

-        This is the value of the current panel in the device.
+        This is the value of the index of the current panel in the device.